article background

 How do solar panels work?

-Solar panels work by utilsing the ‘photovoltaic effect’.
+Solar panels work by utilising the ‘photovoltaic effect’.
 This is the process in which photons from the sun project onto the solar panel, releasing electrons from atoms, generating DC electricity.
 Trapped by an electric field, these electrons flow into an inverter, which then converts the free-flowing electrons in to useable AC electricity.

 What types of solar panels are there?

-There are three broad types of solar panels: Monocrystalline, Polycrystalline and Thin film.
+There are three broad types of solar panels: monocrystalline, polycrystalline and thin film.
 Each of these solar panels are built with crystalline silicon cells, however they vary considerably in efficiency and price.

 • Monocrystalline: Sometimes referred to as single-crystalline, these solar panels are comprised of a one crystalline structure, given them a deep-black colour.
 Monocrystalline cells have the highest marketed energy efficiency at around 15%-21%, meaning they convert 15%-21% of the absorbed solar energy into useable electricity.